nullism/bqb/README.md

 ## Is there more documentation?

-It's not really necessary because the API is so tiny.
+It's not really necessary because the API is so tiny and public methods are documented in code.
 Most of the documentation will be around how to use SQL.
 However, you can check out the [tests](./query_test.go) to see the variety of usages.